spendierk/TKET_intro/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/spendierk/TKET_intro_for_qiskit_users/main).

 If you want to run the notebook on your machine, please install all Python packages outlined in "requirements.txt" and "apt.txt".

+# Quantum Error Mitigation

+<code> qermit <code/>  is a python module for running error-mitigation protocols on quantum processors using pytket, the Cambridge Quantum python module for interfacing with CQC TKET, a set of quantum programming tools.